Neverver language: Forming negations

 Example 3 below shows another example of negation using the post-verbal negative particle si.
-However, in this example it is important to observe that any words (that can take a mood) after si in example 3 are written in the irrealis mood.
+However, in this example any words (that can take a mood) after si in example 3 are written in the irrealis mood.
 This is another characteristic of negation in Lingarak.
 When something in the realis mood is negated in Lingarak, then elements following the si particle will be written in irrealis mood.

 Existential negation

 In Lingarak, verb constructions that express the meaning of existence, also known as existential constructions, are treated like other common verbs when being negated.
 Thus, to negate the verb tokh in Lingarak which means ‘to exist’, only a si particle is required to follow it as shown in example 4 below.

 This is atypical of Oceanic languages since Oceanic languages typically have special negative existential verbs as shown below in example 5.
 This example is in Tokelauan which is spoken in Polynesia.
 In contrast to the Lingarak, Tokelauan uses a verb in the negative form for 'exist' instead of a post-verbal negative particle.